 Pulpwood has a range of uses including wall panels (OSB/MDF) and animal bedding.
 Ireland is the largest exporter of MDF products to the UK.

 Energywood is often used to produce biomass, supporting the growing demand for sustainable fuels.
-As per the Government’s Renewable Energy Action Plan Ireland’s overall target is to achieve 16% of energy from renewable sources, including biomass, by 2020.
+As per the Government’s National Mitigation Plan Ireland’s overall target is to achieve 16% of energy from renewable sources, including biomass, by 2020.
 Wind and wood fuels are the principal contributors to the renewable energy sector in Ireland.

 Stakewood is extracted during the first thinning and is cut from the middle section of the tree.
 Stakewood is used for stakes and fencing products in a variety of sectors, such as construction.
 Demand and prices for stakewood have remained consistent in recent years with large volumes exported to the UK market each year.